renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 We will look at two examples:

 1. Restricting data to a numeric range
+2. Restricting data yo integers and integers within a range
-2. Restricting data to entries from a list
+3. Restricting data to entries from a list

 ### Restricting data to a numeric range